wkliao/netcdf-c/docs/install.md

 Building with Parallel I/O Support {#build_parallel}
 --------------

+NetCDF-4 supports parallel I/O feature for accessing files in both classic formats (CDF-1, 2, and 5) and HDF5-based formats (NetCDF-4).

-For parallel I/O to work, HDF5 must be installed with `--enable-parallel`, and an MPI library (and related libraries) must be made available to the HDF5 configure.
+To enable parallel I/O support for HDF5-based files, HDF5 must be installed with `--enable-parallel`, and an MPI library (and related libraries) must be made available to the HDF5 configure.
 This can be accomplished with an mpicc wrapper script.
+See /ref build_hdf5_from_source for how to build HDF5 library from source.

 The following works from the top-level HDF5 source directory to build HDF5 with parallel I/O: